sagartmg2/shrawan-2/git.md

     to check if linked or not with remote repository  repo git remote -v

-u - new files  / untracked files

 <!-- frequenlty used codes -->
 1. git status
 2. git add .
+3. git commit -m "html-css"
+4. git push

+u - new files  / untracked files a - added